kemitchell/writing.kemitchell.com/_posts/2016-09-21-MIT-License-Line-by-Line.md

 the code.
 Other institutions cribbed these licenses, replacing "MIT" with their own names, leading eventually to the generic forms we have now.
-This process repeated for other short-form institutional licenses of the era, notably the [original 4-clause BSD License][BSD-4-Clause] for the University of California, Berkeley, now used in [three-clause][BSD-2-Clause] and [two-clause][BSD-2-Clause] variants, as well as [The ISC License][ISC] for the Internet Systems Consortium, an MIT variant.
+This process repeated for other short-form institutional licenses of the era, notably the [original four-clause BSD License][BSD-4-Clause] for the University of California, Berkeley, now used in [three-clause][BSD-2-Clause] and [two-clause][BSD-2-Clause] variants, as well as [The ISC License][ISC] for the Internet Systems Consortium, an MIT variant.